bitwarden/passwordless-docs/README.md

 - Always capitalize "Passwordless.dev" and "Bitwarden".
 - Feel free to use **bold** text to emphasize words or phrases, but please avoid italics or underlines.
 - Use numerals (e.g. 1, 2, 3) to represent numbers.

+## Support

+If you need help with your Passwordless.dev integration, please reach out to support@bitwarden.com.